SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Lightweight exploration over SDG

-\begin{example} When run on the \texttt{SDG} in \Fig{fig:sdg-composed} (Example 1), the query returns the tuple $\langle 3, 5 \rangle$, because they both operate on the state variable \texttt{splits}, and belong to distinct public methods, \viz, \texttt{splitFunds} and \texttt{updateSplit} respectively. \end{example}
+\begin{example} When run on the SDG in \Fig{fig:sdg-composed} (Example 1), the query returns the tuple $\langle 3, 5 \rangle$, because they both operate on the state variable \texttt{splits}, and belong to distinct public methods, \viz, \texttt{splitFunds} and \texttt{updateSplit} respectively. \end{example}

-\begin{definition} \textbf{Transaction Order Dependency (TOD).} As explained in \Sect{background}, TOD happens when \ether transfer is affected by re-ordering transactions.
-A hazardous pair $\langle s_{\mathsf{1}}, s_{\mathsf{2}} \rangle$ forms a \texttt{TOD} if the following conditions hold: 1) an external call is reachable from either $s_1$ or $s_2$, and 2) the amount of \ether sent by the external call is greater than zero. \end{definition}
+\textbf{TOD detection.} As explained in \Sect{background}, TOD happens when \ether transfer is affected by re-ordering transactions.
+Hence, a hazardous pair $\langle s_{\mathsf{1}}, s_{\mathsf{2}} \rangle$ forms a TOD if the following conditions hold: 1) an external call is reachable from either $s_1$ or $s_2$, and 2) the amount of \ether sent by the external call is greater than zero.

-\toolname supports all three \texttt{TOD} patterns supported by \securify~\cite{securify}---\textbf{(i)} \texttt{TOD Transfer} specifies that the pre-condition of an \ether transfer, \eg, a condition $c$ guarding the transfer, is influenced by transaction ordering, \textbf{(ii)} \texttt{TOD Amount} indicates that the amount $a$ of \ether transfer is dependent on transaction ordering, and \textbf{(iii)} \texttt{TOD Receiver} defines that the external call destination $e$ is influenced by the transaction ordering.
+\toolname supports all three TOD patterns supported by \securify~\cite{securify}---\textbf{(i)} \texttt{TOD Transfer} specifies that the pre-condition of an \ether transfer, \eg, a condition $c$ guarding the transfer, is influenced by transaction ordering, \textbf{(ii)} \texttt{TOD Amount} indicates that the amount $a$ of \ether transfer is dependent on transaction ordering, and \textbf{(iii)} \texttt{TOD Receiver} defines that the external call destination $e$ is influenced by the transaction ordering.
 To detect these attacks, \toolname reasons if $c$, or $a$, or $e$ is data-flow dependent on some $\mathsf{storage}(v)$, and the statements corresponding to those three are involved in forming a hazardous pair.\looseness=-1